 - Physical violence including physical assault or abuse

-- Sexual assault and other sexually abusive or coercive behaviour
+- Sexualised assault and other abusive or coercive behaviour of a sexualised nature

 - Emotional or psychological abuse including verbal abuse and threats of violence